 Data Exporter Guidance – Infrastructure

-The Data Exporter provides access to all data points in the various GRESB Assessments through a downloadable .csv or .xlsx files.
+The Data Exporter provides access to all data points in the various GRESB Assessment through a downloadable .csv or .xlsx files.
 Users can access this feature through the right-hand side navigation menu of the GRESB Portal, button “Data Exports”.

 Users and access rights